 - DPhil Condensed Matter Physics

 - DPhil Particle Physics

-All Oxford physics graduates either find immediate employment or go on to further study.
-Physicists take up an enormous variety of careers.
-A large proportion (40%) take higher degrees (at Oxford or elsewhere) with eventual careers in research laboratories or universities.
-Physicists are in strong demand in almost all professions, but especially those requiring numerate problem solving ability (IT, finance, technical consultancy, etc).
+All Oxford physics graduates either go on to further study (at Oxford or elsewhere) or find immediate employment in an enormous variety of careers.
+About 40% continue with higher degrees and Oxford physicists are in strong demand in almost all professions that require numerate problem-solving skills (IT, finance, technical industry, consultancy, etc).